 When chromium was discovered in 1797 by French chemist Louis Vauquelin, lead chromate was synthesized and used as a pigment.
 In use by the second decade of the nineteenth century, chrome yellow’s toxicity and it’s inherent tendency to oxidize over time and darken on exposure to oxygen meant it was largely replaced by cadmium yellow.

 Joseph Mallord William Turner made use of chrome yellow for highlights in his dramatic Romantic paintings.
-In aviation, the well-loved Piper J-3 Cub adopted chrome yellow as its standard color.
+In aviation, the well-loved adopted chrome yellow as its standard color.
 Because of this, chrome yellow and similar equivalents are known as Cub yellow in aviation circles.

 Much of the cadmium produced worldwide is used in rechargeable nickel-cadmium batteries.
 However, a portion of cadmium goes to the manufacture of cadmium pigments, a family of vibrant reds, yellows, and oranges.
 First discovered in 1817, good permanence and tinting properties mean cadmium yellow has remained in use since it began production in 1840.
-Claude Monet’s Wheatstacks (Sunset Snow Effect) and Still Life with Apples and Grapes are two examples of cadmium yellow’s application in art.
+Claude Monet’s Wheatstacks (Sunset Snow Effect) and are two examples of cadmium yellow’s application in art.

 Yellow’s propensity to capture attention makes it a commanding presence in visual art.
 Ancient Egyptians used yellow ocher to paint women’s skin tones and depict deities.
 Yellow ochre was also a staple on the palettes of Roman artists, who used it to lay down backgrounds and paint flesh-tones.